Tom-Hirschberger/MMM-CommandToNotification/scripts/README.md

 * the DS18b20 has the id "123456"
 * if the script does not return a value within 3000ms it will be killed
-* the script will be called every 45 seconds
+* the script will be called every 45 seconds by the wrapper
 * the values will be published with the notification `TEMPERATURE`

 ## flowercare-mm.json